This is the multi-page printable view of this section. Click here to print.

 To call the endpoint, you need to register an outbound rule in the security group.

-To register the Outbound Rule of the Security Group, follow the steps below.
+To register an Outbound Rule for a Security Group, follow the steps below.

 - Click the All Services > Security > Secrets Manager menu.
-Navigate to the Service Home page of Secrets Manager.
+You will be taken to the Service Home page of Secrets Manager.

-- Click the Secrets Manager menu on the Service Home page.
-Navigate to the Secrets Manager List page.
+- On the Service Home page, click the Secrets Manager menu.
+You will be taken to the Secrets Manager List page.

-- URL You can copy the public / private URL information from the URL item.
+- You can copy the public/private URL information from the URL field.

-- Use the nslookup command to check the IP to register in the Security Group.
+- Use the nslookup command to verify the IP to register in the Security Group.

-- Security Group > Security Group List: Select the Security Group of the VM for which you want to set access control.
-Security Group Details page will be opened.
+- From Security Group > Security Group List, select the Security Group of the VM for which you want to set access control.
+Then navigate to the Security Group Details page.

 - In the Security Group Details > Rules tab, click the Add Rule button.
 When the Add Rule window appears, enter the information below to add a rule.

-Item Detailed description Target Input Method CIDR Select Target address Enter the IP address retrieved by nslookup Type Select Destination Port/Type after entering protocol information - Among protocols TCP select, enter 443 in TCP destination port
+Item Detailed description Target input method CIDR selection Target address Enter the IP address retrieved by nslookup type Select Destination Port/Type then enter protocol information - Select TCP among the protocols, and enter 443 in the TCP Destination Port

-Direction Outbound rule Select Description Enter Secrets Manager Public / Private Endpoint call rule Table.
-Security Group rule addition input items - Security Group rules Check that the rule you entered in the list has been added.
+direction Outbound rule Select Explanation Enter the invocation rules for Secrets Manager public/private endpoints Table.
+Input items for adding Security Group rules - Security Group rules Verify that the rule you entered in the list has been added.

 Register access control for Secrets Manager